ldouchy/pgsphere/README.md

 The database can be accessed via:

-`docker exec -it pg-docker psql -U postgres -d postgress`
+`docker exec -it pg-docker psql -U postgres -d postgres`

 Create the pg_sphere extension with: